wp-plugins/csv-2-post/readme.txt

 == Screenshots ==

-1. Manage Multiple Projects
+1. Manage Multiple Projects.
-2. Simple Import Statistics
+2. Simple Import Statistics.
-3. Category Data Selection
+3. Category Data Selection.
-4. Custom Fields With Templates
+4. Custom Fields With Templates.
-5. Standard Post Settings
+5. Standard Post Settings.
-6. Generate Tags
+6. Generate Tags.
-7. Custom Publish Dates
+7. Custom Publish Dates.
-8. Content Templates
+8. Content Templates.

 == Languages ==

-Translation has begun.
 Translators needed.

 == Upgrade Notice ==

-Do not update previous versions without backing up your exising copy of the plugin.
+Do not update without backing up your entire site both files and data.
+The nature of this plugin requires great care.

 == Changelog ==
-= 8.0.3 =
+= 8.0.33 =
 * From The Developer
+    * The beta area has been updated, small improvements are made there before being applied to the rest of the plugin
+* Fixes
+    * unexpected output during activation caused by extending class sharing same function name
+    * dbDelta() problems fixed with changes to queries
+* Feature Changes
+    * Data Source page is now used first, then Projects and changes to the forms on both pages help to creat a more logical flow
+    * New capabilities system allows individual boxes/forms to be restricted
+    * General Settings moved to the main page, sorry this was left in Projects when the new page system was applied in the last update
+    * Security improvements: input validation system helps to prevent users editing the source of forms by registering hidden inputs and their values
+    * Data sources directory plays a bigger part and a new Re-Check Sources Directory form has been added for manually switching to new files without having to enter a path
+    * URL file import to an existing data sources directory added
+* Technical Notes
+    * Changed theconfig column from longtext to text
+    * New filesarray column in c2psources table for storing multiple file names, partly as a history, can be used to specify some files out of many and is used to continue to manage multiple files
+    * More work done to rely on PHP classes, less global variables and better use of objects
+    * Some redundant code removed
+    * $_POST and $_GET processing security moved to C2P_Requests() class
+    * c2pprocess change to csv2postaction
+    * New column added to c2psources table "name" for users to name their data source
+    * New column added to c2psources table "directory" for multi-file treatment in a single datasource, the "path" column value can change to any file in the directory
+* Known Issues
+    * Data Table view is not suitable as tables are too wide, column titles cannot be read

+= 8.0.32 =
+* From The Developer
     * Report a bug in the free edition by reporting it on the WebTechGlobal Forum to get a 20% discount on the premium edition
 * Fixes
     * Problem with post status fixed
 * Feature Changes
-    * Boxes are not proper WP postboxes which can be: moved, hidden, closed
+    * Boxes are now proper WP postboxes which can be: moved, hidden, closed
     * Every view is now a registered Wordpress page
     * More screens added for various purposes
     * Screen Options available for every page